damian-git-99/blog-app-node/README.md

 - Report inappropriate comments:
 As a user, I want to be able to report a comment or user who has left inappropriate or offensive comments on my posts.

-- Invite friends to join:
-As a user, I want to be able to invite friends to join the app through email or social media platforms so that I can share my experience with them.

-- View activity log:
-As a user, I want to be able to view my activity log to see my recent activity on the app, such as posts made, comments left, and likes given.

-- Choose email notification preferences:
-As a user, I want to be able to choose to receive email notifications for certain types of activity, such as when someone follows me or comments on my post.

 - View followers and followings:
 As a user, I want to be able to view a list of my followers and followings, and unfollow users if desired, so that I can manage my relationships on the app.